 - Aims to spend money more efficiently in health care, rather than spend less money on health care overall

-- Consulted with a range of stakeholders prior to the drafting of the new legislation, and looked to other jurisdictions to determine what would work best for Ontario
+- Consulted with a range of stakeholders prior to the drafting of the legislation, and looked to other jurisdictions to determine what would work best for Ontario

 - Expects that this legislation and its associated system transformation will lead to a rebalancing of roles in health care that will shift more individuals into front line roles